Mass evacuations underway as nine disaster zones declared in Victoria | The New Daily

 Another 30 people were evacuated to Paynesville on private charter boats organised by the local caravan park operators.
 A further 25 were airlifted out of the area on Thursday night.

-In other parts of the state authorities are now warning there is no choice about whether or not to evacuate.
+In other parts of the state authorities warned there was no choice about whether or not to evacuate.

 Announcing unprecedented powers in an 11pm press conference on Thursday, Victorian Premier Daniel Andrews declared the following nine areas a state of disaster: